mourawas/theblockbusters-datastory/sections/04_cast.md

 To address these issues and utilizing what we discovered using Pearson's coefficients, we train a OLS model only on the metrics: *cast_country_count*, *age_std*, *actor_fame_bool*, and *director_fame_bool*.

+<div style="display: flex; align-items: flex-start">
+    <div style="flex: 1; margin-right: 10px;">
         The OLS coefficients plot reveals that the standard deviation in cast age (*age_std*) and the number of different nationalities (*cast_country_count*) have the strongest positive effects on movie popularity, highlighting the importance of multi-generational and international appeal.
 The presence of an experienced director (*director_fame_bool*) also contributes positively, while the effect of experienced actors (*actor_fame_bool*) appears to be low but consistent.
-Finally, the model's R² $R^2$ value of 0.107 indicates that while the cast alone does not fully explain movie success, these findings can still be usefull in a broader models that consider more aspects of movies.
+Finally, the model's R² value of 0.107 indicates that while the cast alone does not fully explain movie success, these findings can still be usefull in a broader models that consider more aspects of movies.

-Actor fame metrics: The maximum number of appearances of actors is strongly related to the presence of experienced actors (a binary metric).
-Both emphasize the influence of prior experience but in slightly different ways.
-Director fame metrics: Similarly, the maximum number of prior movies directed correlates with the binary indicator for experienced directors.

-<div style="display: flex; align-items: flex-start">
-    <div style="flex: 1; margin-right: 10px;">
-        Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
     </div>
     <div style="flex: 1;">
         {% include plots/04_cast_ols.html %}